How We Can Help You

 Our solicitors have specialist experience of all types of injunctions, advising clients in the following areas:

-One of the most valuable assets of a business is information.
-Where this information is confidential in nature, it is usually protected by the law of confidence.
-For example, a secret formula, a manufacturing method or a list of customers and suppliers.
+One of the most valuable assets of a business is the information it keeps.
+That information can take a variety of forms, for example, a secret formula, a manufacturing method or a list of customers and suppliers.
+Where this information is confidential in nature, it may be protected by the law of confidence.
 If this information gets into the hands of a competitor it could be very damaging.
-One of the remedies available in the misuse of confidential information claims is an injunction preventing a defendant from using such information and/or an injunction ordering the defendant to deliver up and/or destroy the confidential information.
+One of the remedies available in the misuse of confidential information claims is an injunction preventing a respondent from using that information and/or an injunction ordering the respondent to deliver up and/or destroy the confidential information.